 - Keep your mower blade sharp.
 Dull blades tear grass, creating jagged edges that turn brown.
 Keep an extra, sharpened blade on hand so you can switch blades as needed and not miss a mowing.

-- Always mow when grass is dry.
+- Always mow when the grass is dry.

 - The spread of lawn disease occurs when conditions are conducive for the disease organism and the lawn is susceptible due to poor health.
 Most diseases develop when lawns are improperly watered and fertilized.